- Recognize the emotions associated with suspecting abuse and reporting child abuse or neglect.

 - Admit when you need help.
 If you are struggling with finances, relationship issues, or other personal concerns, don’t let yourself become overwhelmed.
 Be a role model for the families you serve and get the help you need.

-- Observe for signs of stress in yourself and talk to someone who can help.
+- Look for signs of stress in yourself and talk to someone who can help.
 If you have a history of trauma yourself, you may be especially vulnerable to stress.

 Social and Emotional Competence of Children:

-- Talk to other providers about the curriculum or strategies you can use to promote social and emotional competence.
+- Talk to your trainer or supervisor about the curriculum or strategies your program uses to promote social and emotional competence.

-- Identify the key social skills children need during the infant and toddler, preschool and school-age years.
+- Identify the key social skills children need during the preschool years.
 Create and post a chart of developmental milestones as a reminder for yourself, co-workers, and families.

 - Remember you can be a safe and stable influence in a child’s life.

 You have learned a lot in the past few lessons about Kate and her family.
 Take some time to reflect on Kate’s experiences and the experiences of her family.
-Read and review the Case Study Reflection activity.
-Reflect upon the questions and share your responses with your family child care administrator.
+View and complete the Reflecting on Abuse and Neglect activity.
+Reflect on the questions and share your responses with a trainer, coach, or administrator.
 Then, review the suggested responses for additional reflections.

 Take some time to think about how to handle your own stress.
-Read the Stress Tip Sheet and reflect upon the areas of your own life that could be strengthened or supported.
-This tip sheet is reproduced from the American Psychological Association.
-For more information and links to the original tip sheet, please visit: http://www.apa.org/helpcenter/stress-tips.aspx
+Read the Stress Tip Sheet below reproduced from the American Psychological Association and reflect upon the areas of your own life that could be strengthened or supported.

-American Psychological Association: Psychology Help Center Stress Tip Sheet.
+American Psychological Association.
+(2021).
+Psychology Help Center Stress Tip Sheet.
 Resources available from http://www.apa.org/helpcenter/index.aspx

 Center for the Study of Social Policy.
-(2018).
-Strengthening Families: A Protective Factors Framework.
-Retrieved from https://cssp.org/resource/about-strengthening-families-and-the-protective-factors-framework/
+(2019).
+Strengthening Families: A Protective Factors Framework. https://cssp.org/our-work/projects/protective-factors-framework/